Wednesday, January 30, 2019

 1973.
 The Village of Cooksville’s history and its buildings were researched by the State Historical Society of Wisconsin and the Rock County Historical Society, with assistance from Marvin Raney, Cooksville historian.
 A portion of the village was nominated as the “Cooksville Historic District” and was listed in the National Register of Historic Places in 1973.
 It was the second historic district from Wisconsin to be listed in the N.R.H.P.

 1980.
 The Cooksville Historic District and the surrounding area in the Town of Porter and the Town of Union were further researched by the State Historical Society of Wisconsin.
 This resulted in the Cooksville Historic District being enlarged to encompass twelve additional properties of historical significance.
-Also, ten related historic and archeological resources within a two-mile radius of Cooksville were also determined to be historically important to the area.
+Also, ten related historic and archeological resources within a two-mile radius of Cooksville were also determined to be historically important to the village.

 1999.
 The Historic Cooksville Trust, Inc., was established as a non-profit organization to assist with historic preservation and conservation efforts in the historic village and surrounding area.
 The HCT provides technical information about resources, income tax credits, and matching grants.